southohious-cloud/PortfolioTools/README.md

 ---

 ## PORTFOLIOTOOLS
-A curated collection of small, focused Python utilities...

-This repository.
-A curated set of small, focused utilities...

 A curated collection of small, focused Python utilities designed for clean structure, predictable behavior, and practical workflow automation.
 Each tool solves a real‑world problem in a simple, reliable way and produces output that is both human‑friendly and machine‑friendly.

 Every tool lives in its own folder with:

-- its own README
+• its own README
-- a single, well‑structured Python script
+• a single, well‑structured Python script
-- consistent naming and design philosophy
+• consistent naming and design philosophy

 This keeps the suite easy to explore, extend, and integrate into larger systems.